geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

 	- **Notify administrator about undelivered messages from internal senders**
 	- **Notify administrator about undelivered messages from external senders**

-8. Below the first check box that you selected in the prior step, enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) in the **Administrator email address** field.
+8. Below the first check box that you selected in the prior step, enter **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) in the **Administrator email address** field.
 Then copy this value and paste it into the **Administrator email address** field below the second check box that you selected in the prior step.

 9. Select **Save**, then select **OK** once the update is complete, and then select **OK** once the changes are saved successfully.